Omar Atwa Illustrations by Nano Banana 2026

 The Geotechnical Engineer"the geotech"

-The company hired to do the actual dirt work.
+The company hired to do the dirt work.
 Bids the job, wins it, delivers it.
+On a small project, one company handles the whole earthworks scope.
+On a big one, mass earthworks, fine grading, and restoration can each go to a different contractor.

 The Superintendent"the super"